In the media

 20 March 2023

-PA Consulting food and sustainability specialist Stuart Gilby and Duncan Macfarlane, innovation and technology expert at PA, explain that global food organizations must get creative and work together to ensure there is a global food supply.
+Duncan Macfarlane, innovation and technology expert at PA, explains that global food organizations must get creative and work together to ensure there is a global food supply.
 Experimenting with new technology and new ingredients while investing in new infrastructure is going to be necessary for CPG companies to continue to grow.
 And by embracing digital resources and building the right partnerships, food producers can keep costs low and maintain brand loyalty amongst their consumers.

 Read the full Food Dive article